matrix-profile-foundation/joss_paper/paper.md

 ---
-title: 'MPA: An accessible cross-language implementation of the Matrix Profile'
+title: 'MPA: An accessible and robust cross-language implementation of the Matrix Profile'
 tags:
   - Python
   - R